hejiheji001/BurgerBackend/README.md

 5. Tests: I didn't implement any unit tests.
 I only tested the API manually using Swagger.
 6. HTTPS: I didn't implement HTTPS.
 I used HTTP for simplicity.
 7. Image: Currently the images upload is not supported.
+   This feature is under development.
+I am using Minio as the image storage.
+   The implementation will also support Azure Blob Storage and AWS S3.
 8. MQTT: The current eventbus is using AMQP, while for mobile devices, MQTT maybe better